 According to the U.S. Department of Labor, community and social service specialists nationwide had an average annual wage of $45,540 as of May 2016.
 The top 10% of earners had salaries exceeding $71,040 a year.

 Earning potential is determined by numerous factors, including employer type and size, regional market conditions, and a candidate’s highest level of educational attainment and work history.

 Education and Training for Community and Social Service Specialists

-Education and training requirements for community and social service specialists vary, based on the setting and specific position.
-Certain entry-level positions may not require education beyond a high school diploma, but most employers seek individuals with at least a bachelor’s degree, along with coursework in social or behavioral science.
-Some may require work experience, which can be obtained through summer employment or internships while pursuing a degree in applied psychology.
+Education and training requirements for community and social service specialists vary based on the setting and specific position.
+Many employers seek individuals with at least a bachelor’s degree, along with coursework in social or behavioral science.
+Some may require work experience, which can be obtained through internships while pursuing a degree in applied psychology.

-Employers can be confident that individuals who have earned a Bachelor’s degree in Applied Psychology with a concentration in Child Advocacy are able to:
+Employers should expect graduates with a bachelor’s degree in Applied Psychology with a concentration in Child Advocacy to be able to:

 - Utilize best practices when working with children with developmental disabilities.

 Some employers offer opportunities for continuing education.
-It may be possible to gain an entry-level position with a bachelor’s degree and use a tuition assistance program to pay for a master’s degree while continuing to work full time.
+It may be possible to gain an entry-level position with a bachelor’s degree and use a tuition reimbursement or assistance program to pay for a master’s degree while continuing to work full time.

 Considering a Career as a Community and Social Service Specialist?

 Breaking into the community and social service specialist field takes a combination of knowledge, personal strengths and practical skills.
 If you have patience, good listening and communication skills, and are a creative problem solver, you have a good foundation for pursuing this field.
-Enrolling in a Bachelor’s degree in Applied Psychology with a concentration in Child Advocacy can provide the additional skills and knowledge needed to prepare for a community and social service specialist career.
+Enrolling in a bachelor’s degree in Applied Psychology with a concentration in Child Advocacy program can provide the additional knowledge needed to prepare for a community and social service specialist career.